jump-dev/jump-dev.github.io/_posts/2024-09-04-open-energy-models.md

 the Eastern Interconnection, which is one of, it not the, largest power system in the world (it has 150,000 buses and 270,000 lines).

-A key lesson that I took from Jose's talk is that they have already encountered (and resolved or worked around) many of same issues that Diego raised in his talk, such as how to efficiently save the large volume of data that comes out of the simulation models.
+A key lesson that I took from Jose Daniel's talk is that they have already encountered (and resolved or worked around) many of same issues that Diego raised in his talk, such as how to efficiently save the large volume of data that comes out of the simulation models.

-In regard to feature requests for future versions of JuMP, Jose again referenced the need for efficient re-solves of optimization models with parameters.
+In regard to feature requests for future versions of JuMP, Jose Daniel again referenced the need for efficient re-solves of optimization models with parameters.
 We have, over the years, experimented with a number of different approaches in Sienna, including the now largely defunct [ParameterJuMP.jl](https://github.com/JuliaStochOpt/ParameterJuMP.jl), the intended replacement [ParametricOptInterface.jl](https://github.com/jump-dev/ParametricOptInterface.jl), and other work-arounds like adding new `VariableIndex in EqualTo` constraints.
 Ultimately, each way has a different trade-off (and it also depends on the size